n00bs-Hugb2016/TicTacToe/docs/administrationManual.md

 # Administration manual for TicTacToe

-## Programs needed
+## Programs
-Following programs needed to run this TicTacToe program:
+On a fresh machine the following programs are needed to run this TicTacToe program:

-## Installation guide
+## Installation
+How to install and run the program on clients machine (in case of simple desktop program).

 ## Deployment
+How to deploy, run and maintain in case of client/server or web application.

 ## Maintenance